CRED-CLUB/neopop-ios/README.md

 ## Contributing

 Pull requests are welcome!
 We'd love help improving this library.
 Feel free to browse through open issues to look for things that need work.
 If you have a feature request or bug, please open a new issue so we can track it.

-## Contributors

-NeoPop would not have been possible if not for the contributions made by CRED's design and frontend teams.

 ## License